LudumDare/ludumdare.com/content/resources/questions/how-do-i-reset-password.md

 # Why can't the website confirm if my email exists?
-This would be a data leak.
+We can't securely confirm or deny if an email address exists.

-If we were anything but vague here, a malicious actor use password reset to figure out the emails of users with a brute-force attack.
+If we were anything but vague here, a malicious actor could extract emails using brute-force.